OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-build-smooth-streaming-apps.md

             }
         }

-        // This function creates a list of the selected tracks. private void createSelectedTracksList(List<IManifestTrack> selectedTracks)
+        // This function creates a list of hello selected tracks. private void createSelectedTracksList(List<IManifestTrack> selectedTracks)
         {
             // Create a list of selected tracks